 Moreover, the Act has been interpreted as having extraterritorial application.
-Insofar as concentrations involve companies without a permanent establishment in Italy, but that have sales in Italy exceeding the statutory thresholds either at the time of the transaction or during the previous three years, the concentration must be notified.
+Insofar as concentrations involve companies without a permanent establishment in Italy, but that have sales in Italy exceeding the statutory thresholds, the concentration must be notified.
 The approach taken by the Authority is in line with the EU competition rules and the approach of both the European Commission and the European Court of Justice, which have adopted the 'effects test' regardless of where companies are based.
 Where the companies involved in the concentrations have subsidiaries in Italy, the Authority adopts the 'business unit' approach taken at the EU level, whereby the subsidiary's behaviour is deemed to be decided by the parent company.